FabricMC/yarn/CONVENTIONS.md

 ## Things to avoid

 Don't name methods based on implementation details.
-Names should describe what methods do, now how they work.
+Names should describe what methods do, not how they work.

 Avoid including Java-related information in names.
 For example, don't prefix class names with `I`, or `Enum` and don't prefix methods with `private`.
 Instead, try to find meaningful names to describe differences between classes.
 In the